Attraction 15 / 47

 Impressing the Pilgrims

-In 1562 Pope Pius IV Medici commissioned architect Nanni di Baccio Bigio to construct a large gate, the Porta Flaminia, to impress the pelgrims who entered the city via the Via Flaminia.
-In 1655, on the occasion
+In 1562 pope Pius IV commissioned architect Nanni di Baccio Bigio to construct a large gate, the Porta Flaminia, to impress the pilgrims who entered the city via the Via Flaminia.
+In 1655, on the occasion of Queen Christina of Sweden’s arrival in Rome, the inside of the gate was decorated by Bernini on pope Alexander VII’s request.
+The gate was later renamed Porta del Popolo.

 Obelisk

-In 1589, Pope Sixtus V had an Egyptian obelisk moved from the Circus Maximus to the center of the square.
-The 23,2m/73ft high obelisk was originally built in 1300 BC and was taken from the Sun Temple in Heliopolis in 10 BC by the Roman Emperor Augustus.
+In 1589, pope Sixtus V had the Egyptian obelisk of Sety I moved from Circus Maximus to the center of the square.
+The 23.2-meter-tall (73 ft.) obelisk was originally built around 1300 BC and stood at the Sun Temple in Heliopolis.
+In 10 BC, the Roman Emperor Augustus had the obelisk transported all the way to Rome.
 The obelisk was erected at the Circus Maximus to commemorate the conquest of Egypt.

-Statue of an Egyptian Lion at the Piazza del Popolo
+Statue of an Egyptian Lion at the Piazza del Popolo, Rome

 Santa Maria dei Miracoli and the Santa Maria in Montesanto at the Piazza del Popolo

-The churches are not identical since the surface area for the Santa Maria in Montesanto (on the left) was smaller.
-In order to preserve symmetry, he created an oval dome for this church and a circular dome for the Santa Maria dei Miracoli.
+The churches are not identical, since the surface area of the plot provided for the Santa Maria in Montesanto (on the left) was smaller.
+In order to give the impression of symmetry, Rainaldi created an oval dome for this church and a circular dome for the Santa Maria dei Miracoli.